 About

-“Creating is my passion.
-Figurative sculpting and conceptual art are my main motives.
-My work is mainly based on themes such as human behavior, emotions and contemporary issues.
-With my work I want to make certain stories visible.
-I try to approach life’s challenges with humor and a different point of view and make people aware of social issues.
+“Creating is my passion,” Annegien says.
+“Figurative sculpture and conceptual art are my driving forces.
+My work centers on themes like human behavior, emotions, and contemporary issues.
+Through my sculptures, I aim to make certain stories visible, to inspire thought, and to approach social topics with humor and a fresh perspective.”

 _________________________________________________________________________________________